nex3/perspective-el/README.md

 Since Perspective maintains distinct buffer lists for each perspective, it helps to use a Perspective-aware buffer switcher.

+When using one of the following buffer switchers you will only be prompted for buffers in the current perspective and the frame global perspective.

 **Ido**: [Interactive Do (Ido, `ido-mode`)](https://www.gnu.org/software/emacs/manual/html_node/ido/index.html), in particular its `ido-switch-buffer` command, is automatically